 Coaches will want to work with cheerleaders that are fun, work hard, and enjoy training.
-Even if you have great skills, if you're going to be a stress-ball at tryouts they might think you're too hard work.
-So relax, try your hardest and enjoy!
+Even if you have great skills if you're going to be a stress-ball at tryouts they might think you're too hard to work.
+So relax, try your hardest, and enjoy it!

-3 - Respect the Voach and be Friendly
+3 - Respect the Coach and be Friendly

-If you're caught chatting away at tryouts, you won't make a good impression plus you will miss out in important information.
-Also make sure you are friendly with everyone there.
+If you're caught chatting away at tryouts, you won't make a good impression plus you will miss out on important information.
+Also, make sure you are friendly with everyone there.
 A bad attitude won't impress anyone, no matter how good your skill is.
-In fact many coaches may decide not to take cheerleaders on even if they have good skill - purely because they may not want negativity on the team.
+In fact, many coaches may decide not to take cheerleaders on even if they have the good skill purely because they may not want negativity on the team.

 4 - Play the part: Be Confident!